An active volcano in Campania: Vesuvius

 In these villages different popular traditions are born that often root their own roots on this soil; from farms to master craftsmen, many workers prospered on the slopes of the volcano.
 An example of these workers are the Vesuvian vines, which for centuries have produced a wine that often, in ancient times, has been compared to that of the gods.

-Among the workers who have been producing wine in these lands for decades, Casa Setaro stands out above all, a company that manages to link its history to the volcanic land and to the meticulous experience of a family, committed to handing down love and respect for viticulture from father to son.
+Among the workers who have been producing wine in these lands for decades, Casa Setaro stands out above all, a winery that manages to link its history to the volcanic land and to the meticulous experience of a family, committed to handing down love and respect for viticulture from father to son.
 The company produces the finest specialties in terms of wines from all over Campania, from the Aglianico to the Falanghina, passing through indigenous varieties such as the Piedirosso and Caprettone, for the processing of which the company boasts a world record: it is the only company to produce a sparkling wine from Caprettone grapes in the Classic Method.
 In addition to the first wines, the company also offers the possibility of food and wine tours, (to be chosen on the website casasetaro.it) with its own wine experience routes that allow you to enjoy not only the delicious nectar that is prepared in these lands and Neapolitan cuisine combined in some experiencesbut also of unique treasures and a piece of history kept here (it is the only Vesuvius House-Cellar).

 If you are passionate about excursions, culture and wines, don't wait any longer, run to visit Naples and Vesuvius with its beautiful National Park.